brandedholdings/code-challenge/README.md

 1. Search Feature
 2. Ability to enter a valid city/state/location
 3. Allow the for pagination once the user has enter 5 cities or more.
 4. Make sure to not to any other packages except a package for grabbing the JSON data.
 5. Feel free to add SCSS to `application.scss`
 6. **Do not** add a CSS framework or other library to accomplish this task.
+7. BONUS - Add Jest tests for each page/component you create.